ivanbueno-jcc/pdf-remediation/README.md

 # PDF Remediation Tool

-This document describes the infrastructure, features, and process flow for the `pdf-remediation` project.

 This tool orchestrates PDFix to manage and process thousands of PDF files in a folder.
-It delivers a remediated folder with all the existing directory structures preserved.
+It delivers a remediated folder with all the existing directory structure preserved.

 ## Quickstart